-An animal breeder is a person who breeds animals.
+An animal breeder is someone who breeds animals.
 These animals may be pets, farm animals, or exotic animals.
 Generally, an animal breeder is classified by what type of animal they breed.
 For example, they may breed cats, dogs, horses, cows, chickens, rabbits, or other animals.
-If someone breeds cats, they are generally called a cat breeder.
-If someone breeds dogs, they are generally called a dog breeder.
-This type of labeling system is used for all types of animals.
+If someone breeds cats, they are called a cat breeder.
+If someone breeds dogs, they are called a dog breeder.
+This type of labelling system is used for all types of animals.
 Additionally, breeders may be further classified by what exact breed they specialize in.
-For example, a dog breeder that only breeds border collies would be considered a border collie breeder.
-There are nearly endless options as to what types of animals someone can breed.
+For example, a dog breeder that only breeds french bulldogs would be considered a french bulldog breeder.

 Would you make a good animal breeder?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-An animal breeder breeds animals.
-This means that they mate animals to produce babies.
+An animal breeder will mate animals to produce babies.
 The breeder then sells these baby animals once they have reached an age where they can survive without the mother.
 Breeders often work in conjunction with each other to find the perfect mates for each of their animals.
 Sometimes these animals will only meet during a short mating session.
 Other times, they may live in the same home.